Short Sale Now- Short Sale Later- Timing can be Everything

 Unfortunately, short sales take time…some less time than others and one never knows how your bank is going to

-Right now the government is not talking about extending this Mortgage Debt Relief Act of 2007 program.
-What it means to you, the homeowner, selling your home as a short sale is that if you close after 12/31/12, you will be responsible for paying Federal income taxes on the amount the banks forgive on the mortgage at closing settlement.
+Right now the government is talking about extending this Mortgage Debt Relief Act of 2007 program [ Update: the Mortgage debt relief act has been extended into 2016, check always with a licensed accountant].
+What it means to you, the homeowner, selling your home as a short sale is that if you close after 12/31/2016, you will be responsible for paying Federal income taxes on the amount the banks forgive on the mortgage at closing settlement.
 So not only have you had to sell your home but now you must come up with the money to pay Uncle Sam (IRS).
 I am not a certified public accountant and I recommend that you meet with a CPA to talk about tax consequences.

-It is important to be ahead of the curve on this short sale issue coming at struggling homeowners by end of 2012.
-We do not know whether or not the Mortgage Debt Relief Act of 2007 will be extended.
-Be prepared and meet with a short sale agent that will work with you to get your home on the real estate market, get a bona fide offer on your home, negotiate the best settlement deal with the bank and get it closed BEFORE 12/31/12.
-Have the short sale discussion and be ready to go in the New Year.
+It is important to be ahead of the curve on this short sale issue coming at struggling homeowners by end of 2016.
+Be prepared and meet with a knowledgeable RI short sale agent that will work with you to get your home on the real estate market, get a bona fide offer on your home, negotiate the best settlement deal with the bank and get it closed BEFORE 12/31/16.